zckv/semantic-versioning-example/README.md

 # semantic-versioning-example
-Use github actions for semantic versioning
+Use github actions for semantic release